Rituals

 Handfasting is an ancient ritual with roots stretching across Greek, Roman, Viking, and Celtic cultures.
 Though each tradition expressed it differently, all used the binding of hands to symbolise the legal and spiritual transition into marriage.

-In Ancient Greece and Rome, couples’ wrists were often joined with garlands of flowers.
-Plato wrote of soulmates as beings who were once whole creatures with four arms, four legs, and two heads.
-Zeus felt threatened by their power, so he divided them in two.
-Plato believed that each half then wandered the world seeking the other, longing to be made whole again.
+I love this story - In Ancient Greece and Rome, couples’ wrists were often joined with garlands of flowers.
+Plato wrote of soulmates as beings who were once whole, with four arms, four legs, and two heads.
+Their love was so powerful that Zeus, feeling threatened, divided them in two.
+From that moment, each half wandered the world in search of the other, longing to be made whole again.

-Handfasting remained a legally recognised act of marriage in England until 1745.
+Handfasting was a legally recognised act of marriage in England until 1745.
 Today, modern ceremonies draw inspiration from these ancient customs to honour romantic, spiritual, and personal commitments.

 Handfasting has become a cherished contemporary ritual within wedding ceremonies.
 Couples may choose it to honour nature, the season of their marriage, or particular deities or goddesses.
 Others use it to celebrate their personalities, cultural heritage, beliefs, family members, or ancestors.